Parmalat bankruptcy timeline: January 2004

-January 12 – Luca Sala, former head of the Italian corporate finance division, denies wrongdoing and maintains that he did not aid Parmalat executives in sustaining the price of Parmalat securities despite knowing the state of its finances.
+January 12 – Luca Sala, former head of Bank of America's Italian corporate finance division, denies wrongdoing and maintains that he did not aid Parmalat executives in sustaining the price of Parmalat securities despite knowing the state of its finances.
 Prosecutors believe the executives constructed a series of shell companies and used forged documents to conceal losses and divert cash.
 Sala was linked to a $500M Parmalat bond issued by Bank of America and other banks.

 January 26 – Hoefer & Arnet stock analyst Dick Bove rates Bank of America's stock as a strong buy, but warns that "very disturbing signs are emerging that Bank of America’s internal discipline has broken down".
 He believes that the bank's estimated $274M exposure to the scandal, $244 million of which is locked in loans and letters of credit, could have been prevented.

 January 29 – Bank of America files a petition to close the Irish financing unit of Parmalat, known as Eurofood IFSC Ltd. "to protect its interests as a creditor to Eurofood".
 Bank of America is owed more than $3.5M by Eurofood at this time.